Cloudways CDN vs Cloudflare CDN: Which is Better and Why?

-Cloudflare has a much more spread out geographical Points of Presence.
+Cloudflare has a much more spread-out geographical Point of Presence.
 It has over 200 server locations in over 100 countries.
-Find the full list of server locations in the network status page.
+Find the full list of server locations on the network status page.

-So Cloudflare has much more nodes and makes up for the slight relatively higher computational overhead as stated in the previous section.
+So Cloudflare has much more nodes and makes up for the slightly relatively higher computational overhead as stated in the previous section.